 Ensure you use the same font, same theme, same color and same corporate brand identity throughout the presentation because branding is the key to a successful presentation.
 If the audience cannot even figure out the brand behind the presentation, it’s a big fail!

 Whether you are pitching a new business idea or a new product or service, reinforce your brand’s image through the design.
 Treat the PPT deck like any other marketing and advertising material campaign.
-Only the you can expect success.
+Only you can expect success.

 9. Keep it Short